autonalityAI/vehicle-agent-protocol/docs/message-spec.md

 ---

-## 8. 📬 Feedback & Contributions
+## 8. 📩 Feedback & Contributions

-The standard is open and community-driven.
-Open an issue or PR at: [https://github.com/autonalityAI/vehicle-agent-standard](https://github.com/autonalityAI/vehicle-agent-standard)
+Submit ideas, issues, or PRs at: [https://github.com/autonalityAI/vehicle-agent-protocol](https://github.com/autonalityAI/vehicle-agent-protocol)

+---

+## 9. 📄 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of releases and updates to the standard.